newsdev/ai2html/examples.md

 ## Responsiveness

 You might have noticed the "jumps" between the different versions in the example above.
-If you set `responsiveness` to `dynamic` in the settings block, the artboards will be stretchted so they always fill 100% of the container:
+If you set `responsiveness` to `dynamic` in the settings block, the artboards will be stretched so they always fill 100% of the container:

 {% include dynamic.html %}